 One issue that we have with this food is how it reports the amount of rice inside.
 It has three different types of rice listed closely together; this could be indicative of “ingredient splitting,” in which the manufacturer tries to hide how much of an ingredient is in a food by splitting it up under different names.

-Regardless, American Journey is still a quality food, especially at this price point.
+Regardless, American Journey is still a quality food, and the best food for Border Collie puppies for the money we’ve reviewed.
 It’s just not good enough to claim the top spot here.

 Another extremely high-protein food, Blue Buffalo Wilderness has almost as much of the stuff as VICTOR does (36% compared to 38%).
 However, a large amount of its protein comes from peas, which lack the amino acids found in animal sources.